-With lift and reshape, the organization migrates their big data to Amazon, Azure, Oracle, or another IaaS provider.
+With lift and reshape, the organization migrates their data lake to Amazon, Azure, Google Cloud, Oracle, or another laaS provider.
 They achieve the scalability and cost benefits of separating compute from storage.
 They can control and manage cluster cost and take advantage of the wide range of managed compute and storage options available.
-They can take advantage of the cloud provider's rules-based autoscaling, which is based on CPU utilization and other pre-configured metrics, but is not optimized for big data workloads.
-Spot bidding for clusters can be performed but is neither optimized nor automated.
+They can take advantage of the cloud provider's rules-based autoscaling, which is based on CPU utilization and other preconfigured metrics, but is not optimized for big data workloads.
+Spot/Preemptible bidding for clusters can be performed but is neither optimized nor automated.